3MFConsortium/spec_booleans/3MF Boolean operations.md

 The \<boolean> element selects a pre-defined object resource to perform a boolean operation to the base object referenced in the enclosing \<booleans> element.

 **objectid** - Selects the object with the mesh to apply the boolean operation.
-The object MUST be a mesh object of type "model" (i.e. not a components or another booleans object).
+The object MUST be a mesh or another booleans object of type "model".
+It MUST NOT reference a components object.

 **transform** - The transform to apply to the selected object before the boolean operation.